I didn't even know about this David Brooks piece because it's in the New York Times and I do not read the New York Times.

 But Brooks is supposedly the conservative columnist at the New York Times.

-You know what I'm really curious about is how come it is the media loves to question the authenticity of conservative politics.
+You know what I'm really curious about is how come it is the media loves to question the authenticity of conservative politics?

-Or do you know how to hit a pinata?
+Or, do you know how to hit a piñata?

-Have you ever been a pin?
+Have you ever been a piña?

 You know, stupid stuff like that.